AaronBalint/betaflight/README.md

 **fplan_waypoints**

 Total number of way-points in the flight plan.
 Zero disables the flight plan.
 A single way-point will make the quad fly to and hold the corresponding position.
-More than one way-point will be flown in a continuous cycle.
+Two or more way-points will be flown in a continuous cycle.

 **fplan_lat_01 ..
 10**